Donald Trump Crossed Out ‘Corona,’ Wrote In ‘Chinese’ On Text Of Remarks, ‘Washington Post’ Photographer Shows

 — Jabin Botsford (@jabinbotsford) March 19, 2020

-Trump continued to push back on the claim that his use of “Chinese virus” is racist, when on Thursday he took a question from Chanel Rion, a reporter from the pro-Trump cable network One America News, who offered him the opportunity to defend his use of the phrase by comparing it to the term “Chinese food.”
+Trump continued to push back on the claim that his use of “Chinese virus” is racist, when on Thursday he took a question from Chanel Rion, a reporter from the pro-Trump cable network, One America News, who offered him the opportunity to defend his use of the phrase by comparing it to the term “Chinese food.”

 “Do you consider the term ‘Chinese food’ to be racist because it is food that originated from China?”
 Rion asked Trump, who responded that he did not consider the term to be racist.